SirDancealot/Blue-Prince-Notes/Memos.md

 - (True) Blue memo in pink sun: "ALL BOXES MARKED BY SUN CONTAIN TRUE MEMOS"
 - (False) Green memo in white wave: "GREEN MEMOS ARE LIES"
 - (False) Red memo in blue moon: "THE BOX CONTAINING ALLOWANCE TOKENS IS MARKED BY WAVE"
-- (True) Blue memo in black wave: "THE PINK BOXES DO NOT CON"
+- (True) Blue memo in black wave: "THE PINK BOXES DO NOT CONTAIN ANY PRIZES"
+- (False) Red memo in black moon "MORE THAN TWO BOXES CONTAIN PRIZES"
+- (True) Green memo in blue moon: "THE SANCTUM KEY IS IN A BLACK BOX"
+- (False) Red memo in black moon "THE BOX CONTAINING ALLOWANCE TOKENS IS MARKED BY MOON"

 According to [[Security]]
 - Blue memos are true